 Your resume must be neat.
 An initial impression is made in the first five seconds.
 If your resume is difficult to read, it may be thrown aside and not considered.
 Furthermore, even one error will make an employer question the quality of all your work.

-You should ensure that your resume uses consistent verb tenses, font, and sizing.
+You should ensure that your resume uses consistent verb tenses, font, and size.
 Avoid the use of templates since you have to make sure that your resume is distinct and not necessarily the same as the other candidates.

 Maintain a positive word choice – Avoid saying “not” or “none”.
 The reader should feel that you are optimistic in your approach.
 Use "action" words and action – verb phrases in order to make your responsibilities distinct and powerful.
 Highlight any leadership involvement and opportunities you took to initiate or lead.